 Note: This message is displayed if (1) your browser is not standards-compliant or (2) you have you disabled CSS.
 Read our Policies for more information.

 Indiana’s newest state park, Prophetstown is located where the Tippecanoe River meets the Wabash near the town of Battle Ground northeast of Lafayette.
 The park's landscape has been shaped by ice from glaciers, moving water, fire and human hands that helped maintain the vast tall prairie grass.
 Native American people hunted and lived along the two rivers for thousands of years.
-French trappers and traders found the land teeming with wildlife, and European farmers discovered that the rich, deep

 Through our unique partnership with The Farm at Prophetstown, visitors can discover 1920s farm lifestyles Native American culture and take a stroll through 900 acres of restored prairie.
 We are restoring native habitats such as wetlands, wet slopes called fens, prairie and open woodlands.

 Take I-65 to Exit 178/SR 43 north of Lafayette.
 Go south on SR 43 for a very short distance and turn left onto Burnett Road.
 Take a right on 9th Street to Swisher Road.
 This is a hard left immediately after the veterinary office.
 Once on Swisher Road, cross over the I-65 and find the park gatehouse.